-Another book to come out of the crucible of Madison Avenue in the sixties.
+Another copywriting book to come out of the crucible of Madison Avenue in the sixties.
 “Reality in Advertising” gives you theories and systems based on three decades of advertising research.
 Rosser Reeves breaks down exactly how ad campaigns succeed, and perhaps more importantly, why they fail.
 He believed that a product’s unique selling proposition (a term he coined) should be the driving force behind any advertisement.
 His no-BS approach often comes across as hard-nosed — but his results, having created some of the most iconic television advertisements ever, speak for themselves.

 14. “Getting Everything You Can Out of All You’ve Got” by Jay Abraham

 Jay Abraham is many things: An entrepreneur, a business executive, and an incredibly sought-after direct response marketing expert.
 In “Getting Everything You Can Out of All You’ve Got,” Abraham gives readers his framework to help entrepreneurs seize upon previously unseen opportunities.
-It’s great for any copywriter who wants to help businesses sell by looking at products from different angles.
+It’s a great book for any copywriter who wants to help businesses sell by looking at products from different angles.